inderjeet98/task_manager/README.md

 This project is a starting point for a Flutter application.
-This App has add, edit, update and editView the task feature Delete the task, complete the task feature also
+This App has add, edit, update and editView the task feature Delete the task, complete the task feature also and search task also include.

 ● Implementation of MVVM architecture.
 ● Usage of GetX for state management.